College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-91 Visual & Performing Arts Degrees Awarded
+82 Visual & Performing Arts Degrees Awarded

 $28,767 Median Starting Salary

-The College of New Jersey is a good decision for students pursuing a degree in visual & performing arts.
-Located in the suburb of Ewing, TCNJ is a public college with a moderately-sized student population.
+The College of New Jersey is a great decision for students pursuing a degree in visual & performing arts.
+Located in the large suburb of Ewing, TCNJ is a public college with a moderately-sized student population.
 A Best Colleges rank of #251 out of 2,217 schools nationwide means TCNJ is a great college overall.

-There were about 91 visual & performing arts students who graduated with this degree at TCNJ in the most recent year we have data available.
-Degree recipients from the visual & performing arts program at The College of New Jersey make $3,630 above the standard college graduate in this field when they enter the workforce.
+There were approximately 82 visual & performing arts students who graduated with this degree at TCNJ in the most recent year we have data available.
+Those visual & performing arts students who get their degree from The College of New Jersey earn $3,491 more than the standard visual & performing arts student.

 More information about a degree in visual & performing arts from The College of New Jersey